Pilots & Passengers: Adaptive Leadership in Turbulence

 Tolerance-Interval Thinking

 It would be a mistake to confuse a plan with the future, and to assume managing the ghosts is a task to be undertaken only by those in positions of so-called leadership.
-Part of working with the complexity of the system is to bring forward the layers of complexity from within.
-So rather than view this as a binary of pilots who lead and passengers who fly, tolerance-interval thinking depends on the people closest to the turbulence navigating with the complexity of the world they are experiencing.
+Part of working with the complexity of the system is to work complexity of the world they are experiencing.
+So rather than view this as a binary of pilots who lead and passengers who fly, tolerance-interval thinking suggests closer proximity to the inner and outer turbulence.
 The viewing window for many is often kept devastatingly small, and could be considerably widened.
 Doing so is less a structural change than a cultural one.
 Organizations that travel with the variability of air currents end up developing adaptive capacities much deeper than what traditional hierarchy privileges.

 Adaptive leadership offers that the future is not something that can be fully understood or planned.
 Rather, the future will be filled with complexity and uncertainty.
+Inner and outer turbulence pose quantifiable risk to organizations.
 The future is a distribution to be navigated in real time.
 The pilot doesn't need to exorcise the turbulence ghost; they've learned to fly with it.
 The same could be said for organizational leadership.
-The opportunity is to learn to plan with and adapt to the complexity of the actual world rather than continuing to reduce it.
+The opportunity is to learn to plan with and adapt to the complexity of the actual world outside and inside the plane rather than continuing to reduce it.

 Are we within our envelope, and do we know how close we are to its limits?